benjzhang/benjzhang.github.io/_pages/talks.md

 ## Selected conference presentations
+* *A mean-field games laboratory for generative modeling.* SIAM Conference on Mathematics of Data Science, Atlanta, GA, 2024.

 * *A mean-field games laboratory for generative modeling.* SIAM Conference on Uncertainty Quantification, Trieste, IT, 2024.

 * *Transport map unadjusted Langevin algorithm: analysis and connections.* SIAM Conference on the Mathematics of Data Science, San Diego, CA, 2022.